 If you are setting up PayPal and you get the message "Invalid Vendor Account" this is probably because you didn't enter all the necessary credentials.

-You must generate Payflow credentials in your PayPal account and enter those in your Payment Settings.
+You must generate Payflow credentials in your PayPal account and enter those in the Payments page in your Shopify admin.
 The Vendor/Merchant Login, User, and Password are mandatory.

 This transaction cannot be processed due to an invalid merchant configuration (PayPal Website Payments Pro)

-This error is typically caused by a problem with your PayPal account's permission settings on Shopify.
+This error is typically caused by a problem with your PayPal account's permission settings.

-- Make sure you've signed up with PayPal for PayPal Website Payments Pro.
+- signed up with PayPal for PayPal Website Payments Pro

-- Agree to the billing agreement of PayPal Website Payments Pro
+- agreed to the billing agreement of PayPal Website Payments Pro.